getpatchwork/patchwork/docs/deployment.md

 **NOTE:** This assumes your Postfix process is running as the `nobody` user.
-If this is not correct (use of `postfix` user is also common), you should change both the username in the `createuser` command above and substitute the username in the the `grant-all-postgres.sql` script with the appropriate alternative.
+If this is not correct (use of `postfix` user is also common), you should change both the username in the `createuser` command above and substitute the username in the `grant-all-postgres.sql` script with the appropriate alternative.

 ### IMAP/POP3